markusfalk/git-workflow/README.md

 Example:

 ```
-"This commit will ... " gc -m "[FEATURE] add ajax function refs #1234"
+This commit will ... "[FEATURE] add ajax function refs #1234"
-"This commit will ... " gc -m "[BUGFIX] remove ajax function refs #1234"
+This commit will ... "[BUGFIX] remove ajax function refs #1234"
 ```

 ## Best practices